crossplane/crossplane/design/design-doc-composition.md

   # defines the Wordpress resource.
   application:
     # Multiple compositions may potentially satisfy a particular kind of
     # application.
-Exactly one composition may be annotated as the default for
-    # a particular kind of application.
-Each application instance may influence
+Each application instance may influence which composition is
-    # which composition is used via label selectors.
-This could be used, for
+    # used via label selectors.
+This could be used, for example, to determine
-    # example, to determine whether a Wordpress application renders to a
+    # whether a Wordpress application renders to a KubernetesApplication or to a
-    # KubernetesApplication or to a plain old Kubernetes Deployment.
+    # plain old Kubernetes Deployment.
     compositionSelector:
       matchLabels:
         compute: kubernetes